 USA Today even recently reported on a celebrity calling on individuals to open savings accounts in black-owned institutions.
-His #BankBlack movement was credited with bringing \$20 million in new deposits to OneUnited, one of the nation's largest black-owned banks with \$646 million in assets as of September 2016.
+His #BankBlack movement was credited with bringing \$20 million in new deposits to OneUnited, the nation's largest black-owned bank with \$646 million in assets as of September 2016.